 Consider these food treat suggestions

 According to Deborah Linder, DVM, MS, DACVN, a board-certified veterinary nutritionist, you should choose treats that are not too high in phosphorus, salt or protein.
-Dr. Linder recommends that treat options for most dogs with chronic kidney disease contain less than 150 mg (milligrams) of phosphorus per 100 Calories (kcal) and 100 mg of sodium per 100 kcal.
+Dr. Linder recommends that treat options for most dogs with chronic kidney disease contain less than 150 mg (milligrams) of phosphorus per 100 calories (kcal) and 100 mg of sodium per 100 kcal.
 What does that mean in terms of food treats?
-Choose from these Some fruit and vegetable options for low-phosphorus treats:
+Here are some fruit and vegetable options to choose from for low-phosphorus treats: